gregjohnso/mac_address_changer/README.md

 sudo bash mac_address_changer.sh \<device name (e.g. en0, en1, etc)\>

 Known Bugs:
-Sometimes it the command to assign the mac address doesn't work, and you have to rerun the command Currently only works for airport devices
+Sometimes it the command to assign the mac address doesn't work, and you have to rerun the command.
+Currently only works for airport devices.

 TODO:
-Search for currently connected devices use those
+Search for currently connected devices use those.
-Fix bugs
+Fix bugs.